-Settlement Agreements are a common way to resolve employment disputes and/or agree the terms on which the employment relationship ends.
-A Settlement Agreement is a legally binding document, with the aim agreeing that the employee will not to pursue a claim against his/her employer and in return they receive a sum of money (usually tax-free) as an incentive for doing so.
+Settlement Agreements are contracts between employee and employer and they are used to resolve employment disputes and/or agree the terms on which the employment relationship ends.
+A Settlement Agreement is a legally binding document, with the aim being that the employee will not to pursue a claim against his/her employer, in return for which they employee will receive a sum of money (usually tax-free) as an incentive for doing so.

 ENQUIRE ONLINE for no obligation advice on settlement agreements.

 Almost certainly.
 If you are offered a Settlement Agreement then you should not discuss this with anyone until you have taken legal advice from a specialist settlement agreement solicitor.
 You will then be advised who you are allowed to mention the agreement to, although this is likely to be very limited.
 It is common that the confidentiality terms will be very strict, but sometimes they will be written in such a way as not to stop you discussing with your immediate family, or possibly being able to let a future employer know to a limited extent, the circumstances in which you came to leave the employer with whom you made the settlement agreement.

 There are a number of clauses that are commonly found in Settlement Agreements.
 These include: